Second Presbyterian Church (Charleston, South Carolina)

 Second Presbyterian is the fourth oldest church in Charleston, South Carolina.

 The Second Presbyterian Church is the fourth oldest church in Charleston, South Carolina.

 History

-Fifteen men began planning for Second Presbyterian Church in 1809.
-The Reverend Andrew Flinn organized the congregation to accommodate the growing congregation at First (Scots) Presbyterian Church on lower Meeting Street.
+Andrew Flinn, a minister, organized the congregation to accommodate the growing congregation at First (Scots) Presbyterian Church on lower Meeting Street.
 The new church was built at 342 Meeting St., Charleston, South Carolina at the then substantial cost of $100,000, and on April 3, 1811, it was dedicated as "The Second Presbyterian Church of Charleston and Its Suburbs."
 The land had been obtained from the Wragg family.
 An act of the state legislature authorized the holding of a public lottery to raise funds for the building.

-Thomas Smyth served as minister for more than forty years in the nineteenth century, from 1832 until his death in 1873.
+Thomas Smyth was minister for more than forty years in the nineteenth century, from 1832 until his death in 1873.

 Second Presbyterian was included in an 1875 illustrated guide to Charleston.

 Second Presbyterian Church was photographed here in 1892.